OpenSourceEconomics/econ-project-templates/_sources/waf.txt

     :start-after: import os
     :end-before: def set_project_paths

-We will have more to say about the directory structure in the :ref:`implementation` section.
+We will have more to say about the directory structure in the :ref:`organisation` section.
 For now, we note that a step towards achieving the goal of clearly separating inputs and outputs is that we specify a separate build directory.
 All output files go there (including intermediate output), it is never kept under version control, and it can be safely removed -- everything in it will be reconstructed automatically the next time Waf is run.

 The configure phase